 ISBN number 978-0-9811096-0-2, or through email@example.com .
 I very

 much hope that a new edition will be necessary sometime with yet more

 biographies, and perhaps, brief life-summaries of the confusingly

 many Anglo- (and Franco- and State-) Argentine Railway companies.

 Enjoy Sylvester's book!

 news.rootsweb.com/th/read/SOUTH-AM-EMI/2009.../1240919573, Tue., 28 Apr 2009.

-And then this by a reader of the first edition in New Zealand:
+And from New Zealand by this by a reader of the first edition :